How to Use a Rowing Machine Even If You’re a Total Beginner

 Another boon: Keeping your damper lower will allow you to maintain proper form as you start to row at higher stroke rates (or move faster up and down the slide), which will minimize your risk of injury as well as engage all the proper muscles so you can achieve that total body workout.

 Rowing machines without a damper are even easier to use—simply clock how the resistance works before you begin.
-With the Peloton Row and some other rowers, such as water rowers, your resistance is based on the power and effort you put in.
+On some rowers, such as water rowers, your resistance is based on the power and effort you put in.
+That’s how the Peloton Row works—it has automatic resistance, which increases the faster you pull the handle.
+(You can adjust the drag factor, though it’s recommended to keep it on the default setting.)
 Still others have buttons on the handle that allow you to adjust the resistance during your workout.

-This is another step you may or may not need to do depending on the machine you are using.
+This is another step you may or may not need to do, depending on the machine you’re using.
 On the Peloton Row, you’ll set your pace target before you begin your workout.
 On others, you can set the length of your rowing session or workout structure, such as how many intervals you want to complete and how long each interval and each rest should be.

 What Do the On-Screen Metrics Mean?